fartyg/bulkbin/README.md

 bincodes.com requires API key that you can get for free.
 Requests limited to 20 per day. binlist.net requires no API key but limits requests per day.

-  To get full use out of this script one should consider getting unlimited access from one of the above BIN database websites.
+  To get full use out of this script one should consider paying a small fee for unlimited access from one of the above BIN database website.

   This script can easily be adapted to fit the API of other BIN APIs.